Estimate the mortgage amount that best fits your budget.

 Adjustable-rate mortgages, or ARMs, are home loans that come with a floating interest rate.
 In other words, the interest rate can change periodically throughout the life of the loan, unlike fixed-rate mortgages.

 Since the rate on ARMs can increase or decrease, your monthly payment can, too.
 ARMs are structured with a fixed-rate period and a floating-rate period.
 During the first few years your rate is fixed, but after that period ends your rate becomes adjustable.
-These are typically called 5/1 or 7/1 ARMs, which signify that the first five or seven years of the loan will have a fixed rate.
+These are typically 5/1 or 7/1 ARMs, which signify that the first five or seven years of the loan will have a fixed rate.

 The time between rate changes — called the adjustment period — will appear in the fine print, so you’ll know exactly when it may go up or down.
 Typically, ARM interest rates adjust annually after the initial fixed period.